tsuneko/COM3D2.GUIExt/TestPlugin/README.md

 # COM3D2.GUIExt TestPlugin

-This example plugin showcases simple usage of `COM3D2.GUIExt.cs`.
+This example plugin showcases simple usage of `COM3D2.GUIExt.cs` without the inclusion of the GUIExt plugin.

 ## Example